Chapter One: Follow Your Gut

 Alistair jerked awake as a pillow hit her in the head like a bag of sand.

 "Ow!
 What the...?
 Amai if someone isn't dying then I swear I'll have your head on a platter!"
 Alistair snarled as she shot up from the uncomfortable bed and even worse smelling sheets.
-Waking her up was asking for death on a normal day.
-Waking her up to this sweltering heat after it had already taken a full hour to fall asleep in the first place meant instant annihilation.
+Waking her up was asking for it on a normal day.
+Waking her up to this sweltering heat after it had already taken a full hour to fall asleep in the first place meant someone needed to suffer.
 The stifling heat had her sweating almost as soon as she stepped out of the shower and made it nearly impossible to get to sleep despite her just wearing a midriff top and shorts.

 "The eggs are hatching!"
 Amai screeched her eyes wide with panic, but it still took a second for the information to register in Alistair's sleep fogged mind.
 Staring at the girl for a moment she finally looked over at the eggs.
 Even in the moonlight that one had a large crack and the other was rocking back and forth wildly.